 - PE with Premier Sport on Wednesday mornings and with Mrs Harrison on Friday afternoons.
 Please ensure your child has a PE kit in school on these days, including outdoor trainers.

 GardeningThe children will continue taking turns to be class gardeners, learning about how to care for the garden and what plants need in order to thrive.
 We aim to use as much as possible of what we grow in our class allotments in the school kitchen.
 This means that school lunches may well include some produce grown by our very own hands.
-Towards the end of term, weather allowing, we plan to plant beans and peas.

 The children will be working hard this term on a range of activities across the curriculum.
 Where possible this will be based around our topics.
 If you have any books, information or relevant objects, children are most welcome to bring these in to support our learning.